TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 4/Luke 4.31.md

 ---

-And he came down to Capernaum, a city of Galilee.
-And he was teaching them on the sabbath day:
+He came down to Capernaum, a city of Galilee.
+He was teaching them on the Sabbath day,